timothyjward/osgi.enroute.site/_concepts/095-modularity-maturity-model.md

 * $$Complexity_{k}$$ is the complexity of System {k}
 * $$NumberOfChanges_{k}$$ are the number of changes that System {k} undergoes during the period of interest.

-To minimise change costs we need to minimise this expression.
+To minimise change costs we simply need to minimise this expression.

-### Traditional Management Approaches
+## Traditional Approaches

-Traditional management approaches attempt to bear down on Operational costs (the proxy for Complexity) by one or more of the following:
+Traditional approaches that attempt to bear down on Operational costs (the proxy for Complexity) include:

-#### Avoid Change
+### Avoid Change

-Simply avoid Change.
+Simply avoid Change!

 Irrespective of how complex a system is, if there is no change, then no change related costs are incurred.
-However real world Organisations, even those with static business models, must respond to security patches and component Obsolesces.

-A no change strategy also results in an extremely fragile Operational environment.
+However real world Organisations, even those with static business models, must respond to security patches and component obsolesces.
+A **no change** strategy also results in an extremely fragile Operational environment.
 When the inevitable unplanned environmental change occurs (i.e. resource failure or Operational error), it is more likely to have a catastrophic effect: i.e. a Black Swan event.

-#### Write Throw Away Code
+### Write Throw Away Code

-Rather than trying to maintain an existing code-base, whole-sale re-write the application using commodity developer resources each time major changes are required.
+Rather than trying to maintain an existing code-base, wholesale rewrite the application using commodity developer resources each time major changes are required.

 This may be a valid strategy for a small consumer start-ups, but not sophisticated Telco, Financial Service, or an Industry 4.0 solutions that require ongoing incremental enhancements to a complex inter-related eco-system of Services.

-Obviously, the more modular the overall software eco-system, the simple it becomes to rip-n-replace individual Modules.
+Ironically, the more modular the overall software ecosystem, *the simple it becomes* to rapidly rip-n-replace individual Modules.

-#### Consolidate Applications
+### Consolidate Applications

-To reduce Compexity, reduces the number of Applicatons by consolidation of funtionality.
+To reduce Complexity, reduces the number of Applicatons by consolidation of funtionality.

 However, if we consider [Glass's law](090-complexity-modularity#qualitative-measures) we can immediately see problem with this approach.